 In this work we proposed a new computational method for the evaluation of intersection numbers for twisted meromorphic $n$-forms through Stokes' theorem, which is based on the solution of a $n$-th order partial differential equation ($n$PDE).
 Our finding can be summarised simply as:

-The evaluation of the last integral is performed by multivariate residues, by using multivariate Laurent series expansions.
+The evaluation of the last integral is performed by multivariate Laurent series expansions and multivariate residues.
 The analytic properties of the intersection numbers and of the $n$PDE yielded the algebraic determination of the contributing residues, which we were able to cast in closed forms for an efficient evaluation.

 The presented method requires the knowledge of the intersection points as input.
-In the case of a twist corresponding to a hyper-plane arrangement and normal crossing at the intersection points, this information can be easily extracted from the integrand.
+In the case of a twist corresponding to a hyperplane arrangement and normal crossing at the intersection points, this information can be easily extracted from the integrand.
 Instead, for generic configurations, when more hypersurfaces pass through a given intersection point, the desingularization procedure constitutes a challenging, hence interesting, mathematical problem.

 The formulation of the intersection number for twisted cohomology presented here applies to the case of regulated singularities.
-We are confident that it can be extended to the relative cohomolgy case, where the singularities of the integral are not regulated within the twist.
+We are confident that it can be extended to the relative cohomology case, where the singularities of the integral are not regulated within the twist.

-The new method presented here can be applied to derive linear relations, differential equations, difference equations, as well as quadratic relations for Feynman integrals, as well as for wider class of functions, such as Aomoto-Gel'fand integrals, Euler-Mellin integrals, GKZ hypergeometric functions, and related functions, therefore can be of interest in computational (quantum) field theory and in computational differential and algebraic topology.
+The new method presented here can be applied to derive linear relations, differential equations, difference equations, and quadratic relations for Feynman integrals as well as for a wider class of functions, such as Aomoto-Gel'fand integrals, Euler-Mellin integrals, and GKZ hypergeometric functions.
+Therefore the method can be useful for computational (quantum) field theory, and computational differential and algebraic topology.